m-moshtagh/Ohara/Java/SpringFramework/Core/dependencyinjection/springcontext.md

 supporting internationalization, publishing events, and application-layer specific contexts.
 This is why we use it as the default Spring container.

+> Spring Application Container initializes bean with Eager behavior by default.
+On The other hand Bean Factory is lazy.
+> Spring Container bean configuration can be changed to use lazy behavior for expensive objects.

 ## Bean

 a bean is an object that the Spring container instantiates, assembles, and manages.
 In order to configure beans we can use Java-based configuration, annotation-based configuration and XML configuration.

+Beans are defined with name and ID property and can be accessed via them. different names(aliases) can be assigned to a bean.

+> If we declare two beans from a same Class, and the scope is singleton, two objects will be created for that class.
+> This means the spring container scope for beans is actually multi-ton pattern.
+We can also call a method from spring
+> container that returns definition types which will return a Map which is actually basic of multi-ton pattern.

 ## Types of Application Context